Go Back Up

 What is group health insurance?

-While most Americans are familiar with group health insurance, you may not know how it works or how it has become so popular.
+While most Americans are familiar with group health insurance, many don’t know how it works, why it has become so popular, or the challenges it presents.
 Understanding the ins and outs of group health insurance is particularly critical for employers looking to provide health benefits to their employees.

 What is a group health insurance plan?

 A group health insurance plan is a form of health insurance provided to a group of people, usually employees of an organization.
-Individuals don’t purchase their own group coverage, as an individual isn’t considered a group.
-Employers often offer group health insurance coverage as part of their employee benefits package.
+Individuals don't purchase their own group coverage since an individual isn't considered a group.
+Employers often buy group coverage from a health insurance company or health insurance broker.
+Then, they offer it as part of their employee benefits package.

 In some cases, group health insurance members can access less costly monthly insurance premiums because the risk of insuring those members is spread across the entire group (for example, all of an organization’s workers).

-There isn’t just one type of group health insurance plan.
-Various coverage options are available from health insurance carriers.
+There isn't just one type of group health insurance plan.
+Health insurance carriers offer various coverage options.

 Some of the most common types of health insurance include: